jmbredenberg/Mafia-rules/README.md

 ##Lynches

 Each day, each player may cast a vote for a player to lynch.
 You may vote for No Lynch.You may make conditional votes (ex: Vote for player X unless there’s another kill, otherwise vote for player Y).
-Gods will count only your latest submission (ex: you voted for Ellena at 9:07pm, but then voted again for kemus at 9:09pm, you will be counted as voting to lynch kemus).
+Mods will count only your latest submission (ex: you voted for sammyluo at 9:07pm, but then voted again for jakob at 9:09pm, you will be counted as voting to lynch jakob).
 At Day End (11 PM), whoever has the most votes is lynched, and all votes are cleared.
 The tiebreaker between players is whoever placed higher on the previous day.
 If both players had the same number of votes every day of game, all tied players will be lynched.

 ##Alibis